Thewbi/gameboy_modding/README.md

 Selecting none of the two groups by either setting Pins 5 and 9 both HIGH or LOW at the same time is a case that makes no sense from the input management perspective but happens in some games on purpose in order to reuse registers inside the CPU that are normally reserved for input processing!
-So this means in case both PINS 5 and 9 are either pulled HIGH or LOW at the same time, the save thing to do is to set the input pins 4, 6, 7 and 8 to HIGH!
+So this means in case both PINS 5 and 9 are either pulled HIGH or LOW at the same time, the save thing for the controller to do is to set the input pins 4, 6, 7 and 8 to HIGH!

 The pins are pulled LOW for 18 microseconds and 40 microseconds.
 Lets assume we want to sample every 10 microseconds.
 There are 10^6 = a million microsends in a second.
 This means we need to sample with 0.1 megahertz or 100 kHz = 100000 Hz.

+Again, something caused the Arduino UNO to not be able to act as a input provider for the GameBoy DMG-01.
+I strongly advise on using a Raspberry Pi Pico, an STM32 or even an FPGA instead!

 Sample Code: https://gist.github.com/uXeBoy/5e9ec52823b7d73a187370573bdbda1b